-Spring fishery workshops offer current research and information related to the status of the Lake Huron and Lake Michigan fishery.
+Spring fishery workshops offer current research and information related to the status of the Great Lakes fishery.

-Workshops include information and status updates on topics such as fish populations and angler catch data, forage or prey fish surveys, offshore fisheries and native Lake Trout, status of Yellow Perch and Walleye, as well as updates on fisheries management activities, citizen science opportunities for anglers, and a variety of other Lake Huron and Lake Michigan topics of local interest.
+Workshops include information and status updates on topics such as fish populations and angler catch data, forage or prey fish surveys, offshore fisheries and open water fisheries, as well as updates on fisheries management activities, citizen science opportunities for anglers, and a variety of other topics of interest based on specific regions.